-- Make sure you collect all materials as you explore Sanctuary, especially Gallowvine which is used in many recipes!
+- Make sure you collect all materials as you explore Sanctuary, especially Gallowvine which is used in many Elixir recipes!

-Compare your Items...
+- Compare your Items...
 Literally.
 Press Shift over an item in your inventory to compare it to what you're wearing.

-Don't Imprint Your Weapon.
+- Don't Imprint Your Best Aspect Onto Your Weapon.
 The most critical piece of gear while leveling up is your weapon, which gets replaced constantly.

 - The Twisting Blades Rogue is a super fast, fun to play leveling build.